rich13/rendertest/README.md

-# PHP PostgreSQL Hello World
+# PHP PostgreSQL CRUD Test

-A simple PHP application with PostgreSQL database integration, designed for testing deployment on Render.com.
+A simple PHP application that automatically performs CRUD (Create, Read, Update, Delete) operations with a PostgreSQL database, designed for testing deployment on Render.com.

 ## Features

 - PHP backend with PostgreSQL database
-- Simple message board functionality
+- Automatic CRUD operations on each page load
+- Detailed operation results display
 - Responsive design with CSS
 - Client-side enhancements with JavaScript